tardisx/multipg2csv/README.md

 Note that `multipg2csv` will use your .pgpass if available, and you should definitely use it, instead of supplying passwords on the command line.

+# Known bugs

+* Quitting while transfers are still in progress does not work correctly.